Mijingo/docs/en/image-transforms.md

 * **Quality** - the transform’s resulting image quality (0 to 100)
 * **Image Format** – the transform’s resulting image format

-**Mode** can be set to the following values:
+You can set **Mode** to the following values:

 * **Crop** – Crops the image to the specified width and height, scaling the image up if necessary.
 (This is the default mode.)
 * **Fit**  – Scales the image so that it is as big as possible with all dimensions fitting within the specified width and height.
 * **Stretch** – Stretches the image to the specified width and height.

-If **Mode** is set to “Crop”, an additional “Crop Position” setting will appear, where you can define which area of the image should be treated as the focal point when cropping.
+If you set **Mode** to “Crop”, an additional “Crop Position” setting will appear, where you can define the area of the image Craft should treat as the focal point when cropping.
 Its options include:

 * Top-Left
 * Top-Center